aj3423/DNC_snapshot/README.md

   - Download daily numbers from url: https://www.ftc.gov/sites/default/files/DNC_Complaint_Numbers_YYYY-MM-DD.csv
   - Add them to **90days.db**
-  - Remove numbers older than 90 days
+  - Remove numbers older than 90 days from the .db
   - Generate **90days.csv** from the .db
 - The **90days.csv** can be used in SpamBlocker